 The general College policy is not to reimburse for alcoholic beverages.
 If incurred, payments for alcoholic beverages should be billed separately and paid for by the employee directly and are not eligible for reimbursement.
-An exception is allowed only in special circumstances for certain donor, advancement, and similar purposes, determined in advance by the Cabinet member responsible for approving the expense.
+An exception is allowed only in special circumstances for certain donor, advancement, recruitment, visiting artists/lecturers, visiting external reviewers, and similar purposes, determined in advance by the Cabinet member responsible for approving the expense.